 For example, let’s say that you purchased a rental property for $200,000 including closing costs and remodeling.
 Let’s say that your tenants $1,200 in monthly rent.
 That brings your total yearly cash flow to $14,400.
 If you want to calculate a more realistic rate of return, then you should subtract about $2,000 for property insurance, property management, and other costs.

 Now, to find the cap rate you should divide the yearly return of $12,400 by the purchase price.
-Then, multiple it by 100%.
+Then, multiply it by 100%.

 Your rental property will have a rate of return of 6.1%.